-- All yearly items plus the following:
+- · All yearly items plus the following:

 - · Clean and repack front wheel bearings.

-- Inspect all suspension bushings.
+- · Inspect all suspension bushings.

-- Flush and replace the brake fluid.

 - Flush and replace the transaxle oil.

 - · Inspect the chassis for damage.

 Maintenance Guidelines for Severe Duty Applications

 The above maintenance schedule is based on the average typical application.
 If the vehicle is operated under "severe conditions", service procedures should be conducted more frequently than specified.
 The frequency of service under severe conditions is determined by the use of the vehicle.
 The owner/operator must evaluate the operating environment to determine the increase in maintenance frequency.